○ 5 min read

 The Essential Elements

 Kick back and enjoy a cocktail once in a while, you work hard, and you deserve it.
-But why lose all of that good effort when you can boost that cocktail to include a little Hydration and help to prevent dehydration from happening.
+But why lose all of that good effort when you can include a little Hydration to help ensure dehydration is a thing of the past?

 We know there are a lot of good mixologists out there – we’d love to hear about your favorite Hydration mix cocktails.
 Follow us at @essentialelementsnutrition for the latest recipes and deals.